openorch/openorch/docs-source/docs/services/docker-svc.md

 ## Used By

-- [Model Svc](/docs/services/download-svc) to launch AI models.
+- [Model Svc](/docs/services/download-svc) to launch containers running AI models.
 - [Deploy Svc](/docs/services/download-svc) to launch containers to deploy service instances.

 > This page is a high level overview of the `Docker Svc`.
-For more details, please see the [Docker Svc API documentation](/docs/superplatform/launch-container).
+For more details, please see the [Docker Svc API documentation](/docs/superplatform/run-container).

 ## Responsibilities